Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

 where $\mathcal{X}\subset \mathbb{R}^m$ and $\mathcal{Y} \subset \mathbb{R}^n$ are nonempty closed convex sets, $h_1:\mathbb{R}^m\rightarrow (-\infty,+\infty]$ and $h_2:\mathbb{R}^n\rightarrow (-\infty,+\infty]$ are proper closed convex functions, and $f$ is a smooth function defined on some open set $\dom f \subset \mathbb{R}^m \times \mathbb{R}^n$ containing $\mathcal{X}\times \mathcal{Y}$.
 Throughout the paper, we assume that $f$ is convex with respect to $\vx$ and concave with respect to $\vy$, i.e., $f(\cdot,\vy)$ is convex for each $\vy\in \mathcal{Y}$ and $f(\vx,\cdot)$ is concave for each $\vx\in \mathcal{X}$.
 As a result, the objective function $\ell$ is also convex-concave.

-The general form in \eqref{eq:minimax}, which we refer to as the {composite saddle point problem}, encompasses several important special cases studied in the literature.
-For instance, when $h_1\equiv 0$ on $\mathcal{X}$ and $h_2\equiv 0$ on $\mathcal{Y}$, Problem~\eqref{eq:minimax} becomes the constrained smooth saddle point problem \cite{Korpelevich1976,Popov1980,Nemirovski2004}.
-If we further have $\mathcal{X}=\mathbb{R}^m$ and $\mathcal{Y}=\mathbb{R}^n$, then it reduces to the unconstrained smooth saddle point problem \cite{Daskalakis2018,Mokhtari2020a,Mokhtari2020}.
-Problem \eqref{eq:minimax} is of central importance in the duality theory of constrained optimization.
-It also naturally arises in a game-theoretic context, with applications including zero-sum games \cite{Basar1998}, robust optimization \cite{BenTal2009}, and generative adversarial networks (GANs) \cite{Goodfellow2014}.
+Problem~\eqref{eq:minimax}, which we refer to as the {composite saddle point problem}, encompasses several important special cases.
+For instance, when $h_1\equiv 0$ on $\mathcal{X}$ and $h_2\equiv 0$ on $\mathcal{Y}$, it becomes the constrained smooth saddle point problem \cite{Korpelevich1976,Popov1980,Nemirovski2004}.
+If we further have $\mathcal{X}=\mathbb{R}^m$ and $\mathcal{Y}=\mathbb{R}^n$, it reduces to the unconstrained smooth saddle point problem \cite{Daskalakis2018,Mokhtari2020a,Mokhtari2020}.
+Problem \eqref{eq:minimax} is of central importance in the duality theory of constrained optimization {and appears as the primal-dual formulation of conic programming~\cite{Hamedani2021}, regularized empirical risk minimization~\cite{Zhang2015} and several imaging problems~\cite{Chambolle2011}.} It also arises in settings {such as zero-sum games~\cite{Basar1998} and distributionally robust optimization~\cite{Yu2022}.}